 This post isn’t about bashing what I consider to be average or stereotypical Wedding DJ’s.
 For the most part I don’t think there’s anything particularly deceptive about how most of them run or market their companies.
 It’s not a bait and switch scenario.
 Clients hire them with their eyes wide open, understanding the level of service they will receive.
 Some are willing to contract an average DJ because they think what they’re seeing is “as good as it gets.”

 In some cases their expectations are so low they don’t even try to find a qualified DJ or MC because they don’t realise good DJ’s exist.
-Recently I stumbled upon this blog post on Vegan Bride titled “Phil Birdsell Saved the Day!” written by her real life groom.
+Recently I stumbled upon a blog post on Vegan Bride titled “Phil Birdsell Saved the Day!” written by her real life groom.
 It’s a perfect example of what this article is all about.
 He and his bride weren’t going to hire a Professional DJ… Until they met Phil Birdsell who completely transformed their perception of what a wedding DJ can be and exceeded all of their expectations.

 I know a common misconception is that all DJ’s are “cheesy” or as MC’s they are “obnoxious” on the microphone.
 So the logic is: Why pay a lot for someone who is most likely going to annoy or disappoint you?
 For some companies those may be accurate descriptions of the types of services they provide.
 But I want to share with you today that not all DJ companies are like that…